Previously Attended Orientation

 If you left USF while still on probation and became an inactive student (no USF courses for at least 3 consecutive semesters), then you will also have to apply for reinstatement to return to USF.
 Although there are two possible reinstatement options, students are only eligible for reinstatement once.
 See Admissions Policy Update

 Foundations of Knowledge and Learning (FKL): See FKL Website

 The Foundations of Knowledge and Learning Core Curriculum is a program of general education courses designed to provide you with a diversity of ideas, concepts, and ways of knowing and acquiring new knowledge.
-It emphasizes inquiry as the means of developing complex intellectual skills that enable you to become a critical thinker, concerned citizen, and successful professional.
+It emphasizes inquiry as for the means of developing complex intellectual skills that enable you to become a critical thinker, concerned citizen, and successful professional.
 If you have not yet chosen a major discipline, the Core will provide you with the opportunity to explore a variety of vital areas of study, making you more aware and engaged in understanding the challenges that our global realities require.

 "W" grades: See Policy Update

-Effective Fall 2011, all undergraduate students will be limited to a total of five course withdrawals while enrolled as a degree-seeking or a non-degree seeking undergraduate student at USF.
-The five course withdrawals will be limited to three course withdrawals for students with less than 60 semester credit hours, and two course withdrawals for students with more than or equal to 60 semester credit hours.
+Effective Fall 2011, all undergraduate students will be limited to a total of five-course withdrawals while enrolled as a degree-seeking or a non-degree seeking undergraduate student at USF.
+The five-course withdrawals will be limited to three-course withdrawals for students with less than 60 semester credit hours, and two-course withdrawals for students with more than or equal to 60 semester credit hours.